General information

 Required documents

-1. Schengen visa application formIt opens in new window.
+1. Schengen visa application form.
 Each applicant must complete and sign an official application form, filling in each of its sections.
 If the applicant is a minor, one of their parents must sign the application.

 2. Photograph.
 One (1) recent full-face color photograph passport-size, taken in person against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face taken by a commercial photographer or studio no more than six months before the date you submit your application.
 It should also meet the requirements pictured on this link.